 So, what does a private equity specialist do?
 How can you progress through the ranks over time and what perks can you expect?
 In this article, we will take a deep dive into what you can expect from a private equity career path.

-private equity career path
+- Is private equity a good career path for you?

 What does someone working in private equity do?